 This was the topic giving communicators sleepless nights in 2018.
-GDPR changed the game for how business communicate with customers, prospects and employees – raising the stakes and adding to compliance.
+GDPR changed the game for how businesses communicate with customers, prospects and employees – raising the stakes and adding to compliance.
 The popularity of this article reflects just how seriously this was taken.
-But hey, we all survived it – pats on the back all round!
+But hey, we all survived it – pats on the back all around!

 It’s crystal ball time!
 What does the future hold for us in internal communications?
 We all want to stay ahead of the game, so keeping a finger on the pulse and an eye on the future is a great way to ensure we’re ready to maximize any opportunities.
 These were some of our predictions for 2019.